Make An Appointment

 Overview:

-In some cases, even after the patient’s injuries have completely healed and no physical evidence of the trauma remains, pain continues to be experienced by the patient.
+In some cases, even after injuries have completely healed and no physical evidence of the trauma remains, pain continues to be experienced by the patient.

-The medical community defines any pain that persists past the normal healing time (3 to 6 months) as chronic, persistent, or post-traumatic pain, often requiring a multi-modal approach to pain management and treatment.
-A significant percentage of individuals who experience some type of physical trauma may also suffer from post-traumatic pain because of a heightened response and sensitivity of their nervous system caused by the trauma.
+The medical community defines any pain that persists past the typical healing time (3 to 6 months) as chronic, often requiring a multi-modal approach to pain management and treatment.
+Many individuals who experience some type of physical trauma may also suffer from post-traumatic pain syndrome because of a heightened response and sensitivity of their nervous system caused by the trauma.

-Post-traumatic pain (or “trauma pain”) is often used interchangeably with conditions such as complex regional pain syndrome (CRPS), causalgia, and/or reflex sympathetic dystrophy syndrome (RSD) because the reason why post-traumatic pain occurs is not always clear and can be difficult to accurately diagnose.
+Post-traumatic pain is often used interchangeably with conditions such as complex regional pain syndrome (CRPS), causalgia, and/or reflex sympathetic dystrophy syndrome (RSD)because the cause of post-traumatic pain occurs is not always clear and can be difficult to accurately diagnose.

-After any physical trauma, the signs and symptoms of post-traumatic pain involve mild to severe pain and discomfort, and are often expressed differently in people.
-Even after the injury heals, individuals often experience the pain and correlating symptoms in different ways.
+After any physical trauma, the symptoms of post-traumatic pain can range from mild to severe and are often expressed differently in patients.
+Even after the injury heals, individuals often experience correlating pain in different ways.

 Some of the most common symptoms of post-traumatic pain include: